com-480-data-visualization/com-480-project-vrddrv/README.md

 ## Milestone 3 (Thursday 28th May, 5pm)

-Our final website in hosted on [ilumni.netlify.com](https://ilumni.netlify.com).
+Our final website is hosted on [ilumni.netlify.com](https://ilumni.netlify.com).
 We guarantee the full functionality **only in the Google Chrome browser**.
 You can access our process book [here](process_book.pdf) and see the screencast that shows how to use our website [here](https://www.youtube.com/watch?v=z5RtjcE2V7k&feature=youtu.be).